aquesidilly/Movie-App/readme.md

   * All navigation links redirect to the correct pages.
 Implementation:

-A navigation menu will be displayed on all webpages.
+A navigation menu will be displayed on all movie-app.
 This will redirect users to the approriate page when clicked.
 On smaller devices, the menu will collapse into a hamburger menu to make efficient use to screen space.
 When clicked, the menu will expand out from the right side of the screen displaying all nav items.

 The following navigation items will be implemented:

 Home - index.html
 * Register - register.html
 * Sign In - login.html
-* Profile - profile.html
+* Base - base.html
 * Create - create_movie.html
+* Delete - delete.html
 * Movies - movies.html
 * Edit - edit_movies.html
 * Search- search.html
 * Sign Out - (redirects to home page)
 User Story:

-As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
+As a user, I would want the Movie-App to be responsive so that I can clearly view the movies from my mobile, tablet or desktop.

 Acceptance Criteria:

 * Content should be responsive and display clearly on all devices with no horizontal scroll.
 Implementation:

-Materialize will be used for website layout with suitable column sizes and containers to ensure that all content is displayed clearly on all devices with no horizonal scroll.
-Images will be responsive and scale to fit screen sizes with no stretch or distortion to ensure clear images are displayed to the user.

 User Story:

-As a user, I want to be able to register to the website so that I can create and manage my own events.
+As a user, I want to be able to register to the website so that I can create and watch movies from the app by myself.

 Acceptance Criteria:

  * Sign up - Login and Logout functionality to be added.
- * User must have the ability to create, update and delete their own events.
+ * User must have the ability to create, edit and delete movies from the app.
- * User must have a profile page displaying their basic details and events they have created.
+ * User must have movies  displaying their details and movies they have created and watched.
- * Only the creator of the events should have the ability to update or delete the events.
+ * Only the creator of the movies can have the ability to edit or delete the movies created .
 Implementation:

-A Sign Up page will be implemented that allows users to register for an account on the website.
+A Sign Up page will be implemented that allows users to register their account for the movie-app.
 The username and password along with basic details for the users account will be stored in a MongoDB database collection called users.
-In order to create or modify events, a user will have to register and login to the website.
-Only the creator of the event will have the ability to update or delete the event, this is to prevent unwanted modification or deletion of events by other users.
-A flash message will be shown to the user to alert them whether the update or delete on their event was successful or failed.
+In order to create or modify , a user will have to register and login to the app.
+Only the creator of the app will have the ability to edit or delete movies, this is to prevent unwanted modification or deletion of movies by other users.
+A flash message will be shown to the user to alert them whether the edit or delete their movies was successful or failed.

 A Sign In page will be implemented to allow registered users the ability to login in to their account.

-Once a user has successfully logged in, they will be redirected to their profile page.
-The users basic details will be displayed on their profile, along with any events they have created.
-The user will be able to update or delete their events from the profile page.
+Once a user has successfully logged in, they will be redirected to their home page.
+The users basic details will be displayed on their home page, along with any movies they have created.
+The user will be able to edit or delete their movies from the home page.
 This page will only be available to logged in users, this includes the visibility of the navigation menu item.

 A Sign Out button will be displayed to users who are logged in.
 When clicked this will sign the user out of the website and redirect them to the home page.

-A Create Event page will be implemented that will be acessible and visible on the navigation menu to logged in users.
-The user will be able to create an event from this page.
-The event information will be stored in a MongoDB database collection called events and the event categories will be stored in a MongoDB collection called categories.
+A Create movie page will be implemented that will be acessible and visible on the navigation menu to logged in users.
+The user will be able to create movies from this page.
+The movie information will be stored in a MongoDB database collection called user and the user categories will be stored in a MongoDB collection called categories.

 User Story:

-As a user, I want to be able to search or filter events based on custom criteria so that I can find events suited to me.
+As a user, I want to be able to search or filter through the movies based on custom criteria so that I can find movies suitable to the user.

 Acceptance Criteria:

- * Events must be displayed to all users regardless of being logged in.
+ * Movies must be displayed to all users regardless of being logged in.
- * Users should be able to search for events by Date, Location or Event Type.
+ * Users should be able to search for movies.
 Implementation:

 An Events page will be implemented that is displayed to all users that is accessible to logged in or guests.
 This page will display the next six motorbike events from today's date on a materialize collapsible element.
 In order to make use of space, these events will be collapsable and can be expanded to view details on click.

-A search box will be displayed on screen which will allow users to search for events based on Date, Event Type or Location.
-This will return a filtered, full list events for the current search criteria.
+A search box will be displayed on screen which will allow users to search for movies.
+This will return a filtered, full list movies for the current search criteria.
 This will be implemented by using a database index that will be created on the MongoDB collection events.

-User Story:

-As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered and receive feedback to alert on status of form submission.

-Acceptance Criteria:

- * Contact page should be added with a contact form.
-This form should only submit with valid data input.
- * Contact form should not submit with invalid data input.
- * User should be alerted of success/failure status of form submission.
 Implementation:

 A contact page will be added that contains a materialize form, this will allow users to contact the site owner.
 The EmailJS API will be used in order to implement this feature and a flash message will be displayed to alert the user if the contact form submitted successfully or unsuccessfully.